Coroner to issue brain test results of NFL player who shot 6

 ROCK HILL, S.C.
-(AP) — A coroner is set to release test results Tuesday for a degenerative brain disease in the former NFL player suspected of fatally shooting six people in South Carolina before killing himself in April.
+(AP) — A coroner is set to release results Tuesday from a test for a degenerative brain disease in the former NFL player suspected of fatally shooting six people in South Carolina before killing himself in April.

 Authorities have said that on April 7, Phillip Adams killed Rock Hill physician Robert Lesslie; his wife, Barbara; two of their grandchildren, 9-year-old Adah Lesslie and 5-year-old Noah Lesslie; and two HVAC technicians working at the Lesslie home, James Lewis and Robert Shook, both 38.
 Police later found Adams with a self-inflicted gunshot wound to the head.

-He wouldn’t have been eligible for testing as part of a broad settlement between the league and former players over long-lasting concussion-related injuries, because he hadn’t retired by 2014.

-Adams’ sister previously told USA Today that her brother’s “mental health degraded fast and terribly bad” in recent years and that the family noticed “extremely concerning” signs of mental illness, including an escalating temper and personal hygiene neglect.
+Adams’ sister told USA Today after the killings that her brother’s “mental health degraded fast and terribly bad” in recent years and that the family noticed “extremely concerning” signs of mental illness, including an escalating temper and personal hygiene neglect.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.